 The following purchases are exempt from this Policy:

-All legal services, insurance policies and related insurance brokerage services for and on behalf of the University (and its affiliated entities and employees consistent with Applicable Authority) shall be the sole responsibility of the General Counsel, including, but not limited to, authority to execute contracts relating thereto.
+- All legal services, insurance policies, and related insurance brokerage services for and on behalf of the University (and its affiliated entities and employees consistent with Applicable Authority) shall be the sole responsibility of the General Counsel, including, but not limited to, authority to execute contracts relating thereto.

-B. Architecture, Engineering and Construction
+2. Architecture, Engineering and Construction

-C. Employment Agreements
+3. Employment Agreements

-Employment agreements for professional staff and faculty shall be the sole responsibility of Human Resources.
+- Employment agreements for professional staff and faculty shall be the sole responsibility of Human Resources.

-D. Real Estate
+4. Real Estate

-This Policy does not apply to acquisitions or leases of real property and related brokerage services, but such matters are subject to Applicable Authority.
+- This Policy does not apply to acquisitions or leases of real property and related brokerage services, but such matters are subject to Applicable Authority.
 See also Space Allocation and Renovation Policy.

 - Research-related exceptions to this Policy may be made on a case-by-case basis at the discretion of Procurement Services where circumstances warrant.
 Such circumstances include, but are not limited to, accommodating grant or other contractual requirements or restrictions, meeting research deadlines or addressing other critical time constraints, and replication of scientific studies.

 6. Cell Phones and Other Electronic Devices